cifer76/tgbot-lambda/README.md

 [x] Support searching for groups by keyword
 [x] group groups by tags and categories
-[ ] provide an interactive chat interface like botfather, to permit interrupt in the middle of a command [ ] rate the group periodically, then sort them during search recalling
+[ ] rate the group periodically, then sort them during search recalling

 # Set up webhook